Cotopaxi Luzon 24L Review

 The Cotopaxi Luzon 24L is made of remnant pieces of reclaimed lightweight nylon, making every bag a unique combination of colors and patterns.
 It also boasts several compartments and features that the smaller, Luzon 15 and 18 don't have, like a laptop compartment.

 The Luzon is fairly minimalist when it comes to specific comfort features.
-It has unpadded shoulder straps that instead contain a supportive internal structure, similar to that of the REI Flash 18.
+It has unpadded shoulder straps that instead contain a basic, supportive internal structure down each edge.
 The back has a decent layer of padding to prevent you from feeling every corner of every object you put inside.
-While this layer is thicker than the Flash, it's paltry compared to something like our Editor's Choice award winner, the CamelBak Sequoia, which has super thick back panel padding.
+While this layer is thicker than the some similarly designed bags, it's paltry compared to fully-loaded bags with their super thick back panel padding.
 The Luzon also has a removable webbing hip belt, which helps with the stabilization of this pack, but won't take any weight off your shoulders.
-It also has a sternum strap to further attach this bad boy to your body, but this one isn't removable, should you decide you aren't a fan.
+It also has a sternum strap to further attach this bad boy to your body, but this one isn't removable should you decide you aren't a fan of it.

 Ease of Use

 We appreciate the helpful organization of the numerous pockets in this pack.
 However, the top-loading design of this fairly large-capacity, 24 liter bag can make it a chore to load and unload or to find something from the bottom of the bag without turning the whole thing upside down.
-While the Luzon is only offered in one size — 'unisex" — we found that this bag is actually large enough to still be comfortable on taller folks.
-That's more than we could say about the REI Flash 18.
+While the Luzon is only offered in one size (unisex) we found that this bag is actually large enough to still be comfortable on taller folks.

 The remnant nylon pieces used to make the Cotopaxi Luzon bags are all different, so it's impossible to say exactly what thickness each pack is.
 Our pieces felt somewhere in the 100D range, though many of them were different from each other as well.
 The vast majority of our bag is ripstop material, but this is not the case of the entire bag.
 Ours also has a thicker piece for the bottom panel, but again, it's impossible to say that this will always be the case, as every bag is totally unique.
 We experienced no durability issues during our testing.
 Actually, one morning we managed to spill coffee on the bag and forgot about it.
 Almost an hour later, the coffee was still beaded up on the outside and wiped away without so much as a wet spot left.

 The value of this bag depends on what you're searching for in a daypack.
-If you want a funky, unique bag that both makes a statement and is incredibly versatile and can be used for your city and your woods adventures, we think the $70 Luzon is a great value.
-If you value a lightweight versatile pack that can be shoved in another bag when you don't need it, you might consider the smaller REI Flash 18 instead, for just $40.
+If you want a colorful, unique-looking bag that both makes a statement, is incredibly versatile and can be used for your city or your forest adventures, we think the Luzon is a great value.
+Compared to similar-designed packs, it's a bit on the expensive side, but its uniqueness is practically impossible to replicate.

 This wild, fairly untechnical bag grew on us over the course of our testing.
-Though it's not a great fit if you want to head with all your gear into the backcountry for a 16 mile hike with your dog, it can definitely handle a hydration bladder and your 10 essentials for a shorter jaunt through the woods.
+Though it's not a great fit if you want to head with all your gear into the backcountry for a 16-mile hike with your dog, it can definitely handle a towel and snacks for a shorter jaunt to some hot springs.
 We think this bag is a pretty good crossover between urban and nature expeditions, and if you're into wacky designs, it doesn't get much wackier than the Cotopaxi Luzon.